mattdeav/aktify-code-challenge/services/ui/README.md

 - **_Avoid excessive styles._** Most styles should be focused on layout, not on design.
 - **_Avoid class-based React components** Most components can be easily implemented using React Hooks inside functional components.
 Very few components need the fine-grained controls of class-based components.
+- **_Keep prop types up-to-date_** Make sure to define `propTypes` and `defaultProps` for new components and also to update them when props are altered.
+Pay attention to the console warnings and do not allow new prop type warnings to appear.
+Any number of errors from a previous change makes it difficult to know if your current change introduced the errors.